Rutwik1/live-docs/README.md

 👉 **Notifications**: Notify users of document shares, new comments, and collaborator activities.

-👉 **Responsive**: The application is responsive across all devices.

-and many more, including code architecture and reusability
+👉 **Responsive**: The application is responsive across all devices, and many more, including code architecture and reusability.

-Enjoyed creating this project?
-Dive deeper into our PRO courses for a richer learning experience.
-They're packed with detailed explanations, cool features, and exercises to boost your skills.
-Give it a go!